agronholm/apscheduler/docs/userguide.rst

 =====================

-The scheduler can run either in the foreground, blocking on a call to :meth:`~apscheduler.schedulers.sync.Scheduler.run_until_stopped`, or in the background where it does its work while letting the rest of the program run.
+The scheduler can run either in the foreground, blocking on a call to :meth:`~Scheduler.run_until_stopped`, or in the background where it does its work while letting the rest of the program run.

-If the only intent of your program is to run scheduled tasks, then you should start the scheduler with :meth:`~apscheduler.schedulers.sync.Scheduler.run_until_stopped`.
-But if you need to do other things too, then you should call :meth:`~apscheduler.schedulers.sync.Scheduler.start_in_background` before running the rest of the program.
+If the only intent of your program is to run scheduled tasks, then you should start the scheduler with :meth:`~Scheduler.run_until_stopped`.
+But if you need to do other things too, then you should call :meth:`~Scheduler.start_in_background` before running the rest of the program.

 The scheduler can be used as a context manager.
 This initializes the underlying data store and event broker, allowing you to use the scheduler for manipulating tasks and